Welcome to youthLEADarts Inc

 Become part of our growing initiative …

-• In your past was there an initiative, a person, or a program that gave you that little extra support when you needed it?
+Can you recall a person or program that gave you support when you needed it?

-If you answered YES to any of the above questions, please consider donating to create programming for unserved youth across Canada.
+Please consider donating to create programming for underserved youth across Canada.

 Listen.
 Empathize.
 Act.
 Drive.